 Handicap parking is available at the bottom of the service drive.

-The Cave is not wheelchair accessible, however, most above ground activities are.
+The Cave is not wheelchair, walker or stroller accessible, however, most above ground activities are.

 FREE WIFI available